Stagecoach in Hull: History

 Stagecoach in Hull's origins can be traced back to Hull Corporation Transport, whose tramway operations began in 1899.
-Motorbus operations would first begin in 1909 with a fleet of six buses, later restarting in 1921 and expanding alongside the city's trolleybus network.
-The network was abandoned in 1963, replaced by fleets of Leyland Atlantean motorbuses.
-Hull Corporation Transport were one of the quickest operators of one-person operated buses, and in November 1972, became the first bus operator in the United Kingdom to phase out the use of conductors.
-In the early 1970s, Hull Corporation Transport was renamed to Kingston upon Hull City Transport (KHCT).
+Motorbus operations began in 1909 with a fleet of six buses, later restarting in 1921 and expanding alongside the city's trolleybus network.
+The trolleybus network was officially abandoned on 31 October 1964, having been gradually replaced by fleets of Leyland Atlantean motorbuses.
+Hull Corporation Transport was one of the quickest operators of one-person operated buses, and on 10 November 1972, became the first bus operator in the United Kingdom to fully phase out the use of conductors.
+Earlier in the same year, Hull Corporation Transport was renamed to Kingston upon Hull City Transport (KHCT), coinciding with the introduction of a new fleet livery and uniform.